realitytracing/Reality-Tracing-WIP/human-foundations/interactional-epistemics.md

 ## 3.1 Modeling Requires Enumeration

-Modeling requires:

-- Selecting variables
-- Partitioning structure
-- Defining objects
-- Identifying invariances
-- Discarding information
+Modeling requires selecting variables, partitioning structure, defining objects, identifying invariances, and discarding information.
 Each step is compression.

----

 ## 3.2 Enumeration Is Combinatorial

 For sufficiently complex systems, the number of possible partitions grows combinatorially.
 Multiple inequivalent compressions can fit the same finite dataset.

 Underdetermination is therefore structural, not accidental.
 Finite agents cannot survey partition space exhaustively.

-Closure cannot be justified a priori.
+Closure cannot be justified *a priori*.

----

 ## 3.3 The Apple Illustration

 Consider a single apple.

-It may be modeled as:
+It can be modeled as:
 - One object
 - Skin, flesh, core
 - Cells
 - Molecules
 - Quantum fields

 Or partitioned by:
 - Magnetic alignment
 - Functional role
 - Observer-relative geometry

 No unique object inventory is given directly by reality.

-Objecthood is stabilized by invariance under interaction — not metaphysically pre-labeled.
+Partitioning depends on invariance and purpose—filtered by constraint.
+Objecthood is stabilized by interaction, not metaphysically pre-labeled.

----

 ## 3.4 Finite Agents and Overfitting

-Finite agents:

-1. Select phenomena
-2. Choose salient variables
-3. Construct compression
-4. Ignore residual structure
+Finite agents select phenomena, choose salient variables, construct compression, and ignore residual structure.
 A model may fit locally yet fail under expanded interaction.

 Permeability functions as structural regularization against inevitable overfitting in combinatorial model space.